combatopera/Leytonium/README.md

 ### eb
 Rebase on the given branch with completion, or parent with confirmation.

+### encrypt
+Encrypt a secret using gpg for use in aridity config.

 ### examine
 Open a shell in a throwaway container of the given image.